 - Divide the mixture between the two 7-inch cake tins.

-- Place into the oven for 30 minutes or until a toothpick inserted into the center comes out clean.
+- Place into the oven and bake for 30 minutes or until a toothpick inserted into the center comes out clean.

 - Allow the cakes to cool completely on a cooling rack.

 - While the cakes are cooling, prepare your frosting.

 - Add the powdered sugar, vegan butter, vanilla, apple cider vinegar and 3 Tbsp of lemon juice to an electric mixer bowl.